Victim surcharge: Amounts

 Other figures apply for legal persons who are not individuals; and offenders aged under 18.

 Official figures show that £51 million was raised between 2010 and 2014.
+That figure has increased significantly, as £74 million was raised in the 2024-25 financial year alone (out of the £106 million imposed).

 In other countries

 In Canada, the Federal Victim Surcharge was made mandatory by the Increasing Offenders' Accountability for Victims Act in 2013.
 A number of Charter challenges have been made, where it was applied to offenders who would not be able to pay.